Isaías Gamboa: Tributes

 At the centenary of his birth, in July 2004, the "Festival de Poesía Isaís Gamboa" was held in Cali in memory of the poet and the book "Los Gamboa: Una Dinastia de Poetas" was published by the poet Hugo Cuevas-Mohr and the historian Vicente Perez Silva.
-A videoseries with the same name was developed in 2018 conmemorating the more than 36 poets and writers of the Gamboa family, including an episode about Isaias Gamboa.
+A videoseries with the same name was developed in 2018 commemorating the more than 36 poets and writers of the Gamboa family, including an episode about Isaias Gamboa.